Fladrafinil

 Fladrafinil (developmental code name CRL-40,941), also known as fluorafinil or as bisfluoroadrafinil, is a wakefulness-promoting agent related to modafinil that was never marketed.
 It is sold online and used non-medically as a nootropic (cognitive enhancer).

 Modafinil and its analogues are known to act as dopamine reuptake inhibitors and this is thought to be involved in their wakefulness-promoting effects.
 Chemically, fladrafinil is a derivative of adrafinil (N-hydroxymodafinil) and is also known as bisfluoroadrafinil (it is the bis(4-fluoro) phenyl ring-substituted derivative of adrafinil).
 It is closely related to flmodafinil (CRL-40,940; bisfluoromodafinil).

 Pharmacology

+Pharmacodynamics

 Fladrafinil has been found to produce antiaggressive effects in animals, which adrafinil does not produce.
 Fladrafinil is purportedly 3 to 4 times more potent than adrafinil in this action.

 Chemistry

+Analogues

 Analogues of fladrafinil include modafinil, armodafinil ((R)-modafinil), esmodafinil ((S)-modafinil), adrafinil (CRL-40,028; N-hydroxymodafinil), flmodafinil (CRL-40,940; bisfluoromodafinil), and CE-123, among others.